imputr/imputr/README.md

 ## AutoImputer

-We will start with the simplest usage of the AutoImputer (our recommended workflow for newbies and intermediates), which by default automatically imputes all the missing values with a modern version of the [missForest](https://arxiv.org/pdf/1105.0828.pdf) algorithm.
+We will start with the simplest usage of the AutoImputer (our recommended workflow for newbies and intermediates), which by default automatically imputes the missing values for all columns with a modern version of the [missForest](https://arxiv.org/pdf/1105.0828.pdf) algorithm.

 ```python
 from imputr.autoimputer import AutoImputer